amiralles/abacus/README.md

 ---------------------------------------------

 ### How to work with arrays
-Abacus arrays can not be indexed as C# arrays, but the std library comes with some methods overcome to this limitation.
+Abacus arrays can not be indexed as regular C# arrays, but the std library comes with some methods overcome to this limitation.

 ```ruby